YJDoc2/The-Transpiler-Project/project.md

 variable declaration for class types : declaration using normal and @decl is done, verification fo var types is still remaining<br />

 added assignment to class attrs, by separating varvals, which denote values which can be assigned to<br />
+Added let assignment for class type
 <strong>NOTE Still more checking is required</strong><br/>
 Currently in UNSTABLE STATE<br />

 add verification of class type and check for class in all var access, in expr<br />
+let statements for class type assignments?

 ## Stage 7

 Add class support in exprs, add support for accessing their methods Static methods ? add class support as params

+Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer